vibhubanka/scripts-collection/README.md

 source path/to/rc_file
 ```

-Go the git project where you want to create a zip for diff.
+Go the git project where you want to execute the script.
 ```bash
 cd ~/path/to/project
 ```